 These factors include the external environment such as the current season or climate you live in as well as your internal environment (your home) and includes your home temperature during the day and night time, the type of clothing and bedding you use for your baby.

 It's important to note that there are differences in temperatures and humidity levels depending on where you live, your climate and what season you're in.
 Winter in the southern parts of Australia for instance is a lot colder than in the northern parts like Queensland and the Northern Territory, where it is fairly much a tropical and warm climate.
 Therefore, varying climates and seasons will very much dictate how you assess your internal environment for working out what is "just right" for your baby.

 Your Baby's Room Temperature

 Make sure baby is dressed appropriately.
-Similarly to bedding, try to use clothing made only of natural materials, cotton or bamboo, to ensure breathability.
+Similarly to bedding, choose clothing made of natural materials, cotton or bamboo, to ensure breathability.

-Using a tog rated sleeping bag is highly recommended especially for older babies that start to move around in bed.
-We all know blankets will almost surely come off in the night.
+Using a TOG rated sleeping bag is recommended especially for older babies that start to move around in bed.
+We all know that blankets will almost surely come off in the night.
 A winter sleeping bag serves the same purpose as what a doona does for adults.

 However, you may be interested to know that the TOG rating for an adult doona is somewhere around the 16 TOG mark.
 So just think about your baby in a 2 or 3 TOG rated sleeping bag - they will certainly need a few layers of blankets over them.